Skip to content

 How much does an automation implementation cost?

 We price projects individually after analysing the process, as scope and integration complexity vary between companies.
-A typical pilot project — covering automation of one process with integration of two or three systems — starts at a few thousand PLN.
-The pilot allows you to measure the result on real data before deciding on a broader rollout.
+A typical pilot project - covering automation of one process with integration of two or three systems - starts at a few thousand PLN.
+The pilot allows you to measure the result on production data before deciding on a broader rollout.
 After an initial call we prepare an estimate broken down by phases, with measurable KPIs for each phase and a clear billing model.
-You pay for hours actually worked — not licences or standing retainers for our services.
+You pay for hours actually worked - not licences or standing retainers for our services.

 How long does an implementation take?